nmantani/FileInsight-plugins/README.md

 ### Manual update
 Please download the latest release version and copy "plugins" folder into
-%USERPROFILE%\Documents\FileInsight to overwrite with the new version.
+%USERPROFILE%\Documents\McAfee FileInsight to overwrite with the new version.

-## List of plugins (71 plugins)
+## List of plugins (75 plugins)
 * Basic operations
   * Copy to new file
     Copy selected region (the whole file if not selected) to new file
+  * Cut binary to clipboard
+    Cut binary data of selected region to clipboard as hex-encoded text
+  * Copy binary to clipboard
+    Copy binary data of selected region to clipboard as hex-encoded text
+  * Paste binary from clipboard
+    Paste binary data (converted from hex-encoded text) from clipboard
   * Delete before
     Delete all region before current cursor position
   * Delete after